Pros of Buying a Vacation Home:

 When you rent a vacation home, you may not know precisely what you're getting until you arrive.
 The property may not be as advertised, or unexpected issues may arise during your stay.

-Owing a Santa Barbara Vacation Home
+Owning a Santa Barbara Vacation Home

 If, after reading the pros and cons of owning vs. renting a vacation home you have decided to buy one, I suggest you search right in your own backyard.
 Santa Barbara is a popular vacation destination with its unique combination of natural beauty, cultural attractions, and year-round Mediterranean climate.